-Increasing the use of prescribed fire is recommended for this community.
+Increasing the use of prescribed fire is a goal of many land managers in the Sierra Nevada foothills, and is suggested here, although the burning may be more complex due to topography and site access.
 Low-intensity, controlled fire reduces fuels, controls species composition (e.g. blackberry and broom), opens growing space for a greater diversity of native flowering species, and improves the health of residual trees.
-Some landowners have previously applied fire on their own parcels - and with the help of neighbors.
-Working with neighbors is an excellent way to accomplish prescribed burning.
-A burn plan and having the proper permits are necessary for implementation.
+A burn plan and possessing the proper permits are necessary for implementation.
 See the Air Resources section above.
+Virtual and in-person training resources are available to guide the public.
+See the additional professional resource section below.